xtrinch/react-touch-screen-keyboard/README.md

+Boilerplate for developing ReactJS modules using Babel.

 ## Installation

 `git clone https://github.com/lassegit/npm-react-module CustomReactModule`

-Remove the .git folder and rename the main component in /src/index.js.
+Remove the `.git` folder and rename the component in `src/index.js`.
+Styles resides in `src/style.css`.

 ## Commands
 - `npm run dev` - start webpack for module development.
 You can open `examples/index.html` and customize `examples/index.js` to test your code.
 Webpack config resides in `examples/webpack.config.js`.